mpmckenna8/ccsfmapapp/readme.md

   supplemental datasets for which the data doesn't really make sense to add to OSM.
 - Create a initial launch page similar to bootmap but built from scratch
+- Fill in each campus dropdown with relevant info, such as buildings for each campus
+- Create a data set of offices or other imporant campus features